rsamec/rsamec.github.com/_posts/core-samples/2014-10-19-the-fastest-way-to-create-clever-application.md

   ![logo]({{site.url}}/assets/images/polymer_hobbie_form.jpg)
 </div>

 In this tutorial, I'll build a small interactive form.

-You can see the end result on the right.
++   You can see the end result on the right.

-You can show the [demo](http://polymer-formvalidation.rhcloud.com/).
++   You can play with the [demo](http://polymer-formvalidation.rhcloud.com/).
-You can see the [sources](https://github.com/rsamec/clever-form-demo).
++   You can browse the [sources](https://github.com/rsamec/clever-form-demo).

 I follow web components revolution and use google [polymer framework](https://www.polymer-project.org) to build this form.